Do any of these sound familiar?

 There are times when you need to assess your relationship and make hard choices about whether to stay or leave.
 But most of the time, I find that couples need a pattern interrupt.
 Women are wired to do this with our tendency to tend and befriend, so I challenge you this Valentine’s Day to step up and upgrade your relationship with the simple tool of love language.

 The Cheapest Way to Balance Your Hormones and Bring Joy Back into Your Life?

-In short, Darling Husband needs some lovin’.
+In short, my Darling Husband needs some lovin’.
 Proper care and feeding of Darling Husband makes one’s life so much better, right?
 And the surprising truth is that it doesn’t take much to give him the attention he deserves.
 However, I used to do it all wrong.
 I assumed that the way he felt most loved was the same as for me: acts of service, words of affirmation, thoughtful gifts.

 But those are my love languages, not his.
 Very seldom does a couple have the same love language.